-So what do we have: we have millions of people using popular websites everyday – from the almost 1 billion Facebook users, to the 2 billions (or more) Google searches performed everyday – we can say that there’s a lot of collective intelligence out there.
+So what do we have: we have millions of people using popular websites every day – from the almost 1 billion Facebook users to the 2 billion (or more) Google searches performed every day – we can say that there’s a lot of collective intelligence out there.

 Security and privacy issues

-On the other hand, almost the same users are facing big issues with security and privacy: either they are prone to spreading malware (or being attacked by them), or they are simply hit by viruses.
-The usual way for those users to protect themselves from those threats is to buy and install some “security software” – I use the word security since it can cover anti-viruses, firewall, antispyware, antimalware and all the upcoming anti-something that may arise later on.
+On the other hand, almost the same users are facing significant problems with security and privacy: either they are prone to spreading malware (or being attacked by them), or they are simply hit by viruses.
+The usual way for those users to protect themselves from those threats is to buy and install some “security software” – I use the word security since it can cover anti-viruses, firewall, antispyware, antimalware, hide IP tools, and all the upcoming anti-something that may arise later on.

 So, why can’t we do that for viruses and malware?

 After all, most people are using, for example, Google and Facebook on a daily basis.
 Can’t those same people be used to feed some public database of “virus signature”?
 After all, most computers already come with some anti-virus software: can’t we just set up an add-on to those anti-virus software to feed that public virus database so that Facebook or Google (or whatever popular website you are visiting) can alert you if they find some of those signatures from your computer when you browse their websites?
 After all, that same principle of “public database” is already used for maintaining a list of Spammers IP addresses when it comes to managing e-mail servers.

 Wouldn’t it be great that, by installing an app on our computer, websites that we visit can authoritatively inform us on corrective actions that we have to take to resolve some virus/malware issues we may have on our computer?
 At the same time, we would also help other users by feeding the same public database.
 At the end of the day, we would have cleaner computers as well as lesser phishing/spoofing sites that may put our privacy at security breach.